Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

     - Namespaces
     - Docker considers itself quite safe
 - We focus on tools to create, run and interact with containers.
+- Example of a tool which uses Docker: - [`act`](https://github.com/nektos/act) is a tool to debug/run GitHub actions locally

 Source: [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/)